nhankins/multilingual-euphs-figlang2024/README.md

 # HuggingFace Profile

-You can find the fine-tuning outputs and models for inference/reproducibility here https://huggingface.co/nhankins
+You can find the fine-tuning outputs and models for inference/reproducibility here:

+https://huggingface.co/nhankins